ZouicheOmar/messBoard/README.md

   title="screenshot"
   style="display: inline-block; margin: 0 auto; max-width : 600px">

-You can freely access you app data, each board file (json) is stored in `messBoard/server/uploads`, images are in `messBoard/server/media`
+You can freely access you app data, each board file (.json) is stored in `messBoard/server/uploads`, images are in `messBoard/server/media`

 ### Requirements

+-  Node.js
--  Node (& npm)
+-  npm